raohwork/nig/README.md

    - list required middlewares in order.
    - fill the struct with instances created by middleware.
    - pass gin.Context and struct to your handler.

+Pros:

+- Easy to use
+- Less repeative

+Cons:

+- Typo causes panic
+- Reflection is slow, but should be acceptable comparing to network latency

+## Ensure statically

+The `Wrapper` and `Arg` pair helps you to ensure your dependencies at compile time.

+1. Define your `Dep[T]`.
+2. Define a struct `helloArgs`.
+3. Create an `Arg[helloArgs]` with `NewArg` and required `Dep[T]`s.
+4. Register your handler `func(*gin.Context, helloArgs)` with `Use`.

+Pros:

+- Compile ok = program ok unless logicall error
+- Fast, no reflection at all

+Cons:

+- Quite repeative as you have to write similar code for each struct

 ## License